vendia/examples/features/share/smart-contracts/README.md

 ```

 #### Example - Validate an Invalid Loan
-Loan `EFGH4567` is invalid based on the [validation rules](README.md#define-validation-rules) above.
+Loan `0000000000000002` is invalid based on the [validation rules](README.md#define-validation-rules) above (it's `originationDate` is in the future).

-Repeat the steps from the previous section to invoke the validation smart contract again, either programatically or through the Smart Contract view of the Share web app, using a new `loanIdentifier` of `EFGH4567`.
+Repeat the steps from the previous section to invoke the validation smart contract again, either programatically or through the Smart Contract view of the Share web app, using a new `loanIdentifier` of `0000000000000002`.

 #### Example - Validate the Remaining Loans
-Repeat the steps from the previous section for the remaining two loans: `QRST5432` and `WXYZ9876`.
+Repeat the steps from the previous section for the remaining three loans: `0000000000000003`, `0000000000000004` and `0000000000000005`.

 Confirm the end result using the Entity Explorer or GraphQL Explorer view of the Share web app.

-In either case, the end result is the Loan's `validationStatus` is now set to `VALID`.
-You can confirm this through the Entity Explorer view of the Share web app or the GraphQL Explorer view of the Share web app using this GraphQL query:
+From the **LenderNode** you should see all 5 loans - 3 with the validation status of `VALID`, 1 with the validation status of `INVALID`, and 1 with the validation status of `ERROR`.

+From the **ServicerNode** you should see only 3 loans - the 3 with the validation status of `VALID`.

 ```graphql
 query ListLoanValidationStatus {